topkecleon/otouto/README.md

 * * *

 Several functions and methods used by multiple plugins and possibly the main script are kept in utilities.lua.
 Refer to that file for documentation.

-otouto uses dkjson, a pure-Lua JSON parser.
-This is provided with the code and does not need to be downloaded or installed separately.

 * * *